koh-osug/XPosedUnmaskApduResponseLog/README.md

 * Enabled it in EdXposed Manager
 * Reboot

-__NOTE:__ After an update of the module the moduel must be disabled an re-enabled and the device rebooted.
+__NOTE:__ After an update of the module the module must be disabled an re-enabled and the device rebooted.